peritus/obsidian-interactive-ratings/CSS-CUSTOMIZATION.md

 - `.interactive-rating-symbol--normal` - Legacy class (no longer used for filled/empty distinction)

 #### For Full-Only Rating Systems (symbols that don't have empty variants):
-- `.interactive-rating-symbol--rated` - Applied to symbols within the rating
+- `.interactive-rating-symbol--rated` - Applied to symbols within the rating (has default styling)
-- `.interactive-rating-symbol--unrated` - Applied to symbols beyond the rating (grayed out)
+- `.interactive-rating-symbol--unrated` - Applied to symbols beyond the rating (has default styling)

+**Important:** Full-only systems have essential default styling preserved because without it, all symbols would look identical and ratings would be unreadable.
+You can still override these defaults with your own CSS.

 ### Example CSS Snippets